exam-mov24/ansible_exam/README.md

 #### GIT
-GIT and github is used and is recommended so work dosent get lost. specialy when so much is in codes. and good thing with ansible togheter with github. its simple to clone to another computer and puch the work from there or keep working on the codes from there. some commands that i use alot
+GIT and github is used and is recommended so work dosent get lost. specialy when so much is in codes. and good thing with ansible togheter with github. its simple to clone to another computer and much the work from there or keep working on the codes from there. some commands that i use alot
 ```
 git pull